Icinga/icinga2/doc/03-monitoring-basics.md

 #### Passing Check Command Parameters from Host or Service <a id="command-passing-parameters"></a>

-Check command parameters are defined as custom attributes which can be accessed as runtime macros by the executed check command.
+Check command parameters are defined as custom variables which can be accessed as runtime macros by the executed check command.

 The check command parameters for ITL provided plugin check command definitions are documented